eminsenay/altsoyustsoy/README.md

 ## TODOs & Bugs & Known Issues

-1. Help and privacy parts need to be prepared.
+1. Privacy part of the index page needs to be prepared.
-2. General look and feel
+2. Fancier images for tree nodes.